digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 4. **Base Station:** A stationary GNSS receiver used as a reference point for RTK corrections.

 5. **Rover Station:** A mobile GNSS receiver that receives corrections from a base station.

+6. **NMEA message/string**: #todo

 6. **NTRIP (Networked Transport of RTCM via Internet Protocol):** A communication protocol to streaming RTCM correction data over the internet.

-7. **RTCM (Radio Technical Commission for Maritime Services):**  International standards body that defines standards such as, RTCM SC-104, which specifies a set of binary messages (aka RTCM messages) containing GNSS correction data.
+7. **RTCM (Radio Technical Commission for Maritime Services):**  An international standards body that defines standards such as, RTCM SC-104, which specifies a set of binary messages (aka RTCM messages) containing GNSS correction data.

 8. **Observation Data:** Raw GNSS measurements collected by a receiver, including pseudoranges and carrier phase information.